mbarcia/pipelineframework/docs/guide/error-handling.md

 </dependency>
 ```

-If you do not need persistence functionality, you can omit these dependencies and set `autoPersist = false` on all steps.
-This allows you to run pipeline services without database dependencies.
+If you do not need persistence functionality, you can omit these dependencies.

 ### Custom DLQ Implementation